epinio/docs/docs/explanations/security.md

 ### Cosign and Epinio images

 We use Cosign to sign the Epinio images, rather than signing all individual release assets.
-Cosign can be used to check the images, following download.
+You can use Cosign to check the images, following download.
 There is further information in the [installation documentation](https://docs.epinio.io/installation/install_epinio_cli#verify-file-checksum-signature).